 ROI & Capturing Lost Revenue

 For every $1 you spend on email marketing, you can expect an average return of $42 [source].
-The ROI of email marketing cannot be questioned and using a platform like Klaviyo will only help you reach your full email marketing potential.
+The ROI of email marketing cannot be beat and using a platform like Klaviyo will only help you reach your full email marketing potential.

 Cons of Using Klaviyo